 A bidder does not have any special right to speak at an open meeting of the city council.
-The Texas Attorney General has concluded that the Open Meetings Act does not give members of the public a right to speak at an open meeting.58 Further, if the city chooses to allow members of the public to speak at a council meeting, the council may make reasonable rules regulating the number of speakers on a particular subject and the length of each presentation.59 However, the city council should not discriminate between one speaker and another, and the rules should be applied equally to all members of the public.
-The only situation in which the city council may be required to allow members of the public to speak would be if state law requires a public hearing on an issue or if state law requires that public comment be allowed on a particular subject.
+The Texas Attorney General has concluded that the Open Meetings Act does not give members of the public a right to speak at an open meeting.57 Further, if the city chooses to allow members of the public to speak at a council meeting, the council may make reasonable rules regulating the number of speakers on a particular subject and the length of each presentation.58 However, the city council should not discriminate between one speaker and another, and the rules should be applied equally to all members of the public.
+The only situation in which the city council may be

-55 See, e.g., Tex.
-Att'y Gen. LA-97-2516 (1997) (City of San Antonio records of costs various performers pay for use of Alamodome), LA-96-2186 (1996) (City of Alvin information regarding proposal to provide another city with solid waste disposal services).
+See, e.g., Tex.
+Att'y Gen. ORL 1997-2516.
+(City of San Antonio's records of costs various performers pay for use of Alamodome), ORL 1996-2186.
+(City of Alvin information regarding proposal to provide another city with solid waste disposal services).

-56 TEX.
-GOV'T CODE § 552.104(b).
+55 TEX.
+GOV'T CODE ANN. § 552.104(b) (Vernon 2004).

-58 Tex.
+57 Tex.
 Att'y Gen. Op.
 No. H-188 (1973).